seanterry/Fidget.Commander/README.md

     }
 ```

-`CommandAdapterFactory' uses the `IServiceProvider` interface that most of the common DI containers.
+`CommandAdapterFactory` uses the `IServiceProvider` interface that most of the common DI containers.
 For those that don't, a simple wrapper or a custom implementation of `ICommandAdapterFactory` can be used.

 ### Usage
 Here's a simple controller, command, handler, and decorator example.
 It returns a hello or goodbye greeting based on HTTP method, and a decorator to add some attitude: